-The IBM Software Selections CD contains diagnostic programs and other support software for Windows 95, Windows 98, Windows NT Workstation 3.51, and Windows NT Workstation 4.0.
+The IBM Software Selections CD contains diagnostic programs and other support software for different operating systems.

 Note: Not all software is available for all operating systems.
-See the IBM Software Selections CD to find out which programs are for your operating system.
+See the IBM Software Selections CD to find out which programs are available for your operating system.